-CSCI 160 Overview of the Video Game Industry (4)
+CSCI 160 Overview of the Video Game Industry (4) 4 hours lecture

 Survey of the historical, technological, business, social and psychological aspects of the video game industry.
 Intended for those considering a career in the video game industry, or those with a strong interest in video games and how they are made.